josephsmithberger/XogotDocs/Documentation.docc/Working with Source Control.md

 # Working with Source Control in Xogot

+Using Working Copy to manage your project in Git

+## Working Copy

 To work with Godot projects stored in Git, Xogot recommends using [Working Copy](https://workingcopyapp.com), a native iOS Git client that integrates seamlessly with the Files App, making it an excellent tool for managing source control on your iPad.

 ## Cloning an Existing Project